Groups, Platonic solids and Bell inequalities: Some examples

-Finally, let us come back to the case of two tetrahedrons.
-We found no violation of Bell inequality because tetrahedrons corresponding to Alice and Bob settings must be dual.
-The reason for that is that they are nongeneric orbits with stability groups of order 6.
-This fact strongly reduces the number of possibilities.
-Therefore, we should look for the group for which the generic orbit has four vertices i.e.~a group of order 4.
-Now, the regular tetrahedron is generated by cyclic subgroup of $S_4$ of order four, generated by cyclic permutation $(1234)$.
 So let us take $G=Z_4$ to be cyclic group of order four.
 Its threedimensional representation can be obtained from that of $S_4$ by subducing it to $Z_4$.
 In the suitably chosen basis it takes the form (for simplicity we write simply $g$ instead of $D(g)$):

 This representation is reducible as the sum of one- and twodimensional ones.
 The generic orbits consist of four vertices.
 Taking

 and denoting $\vec{v}_{k+1}=g_k\vec{v}_1$, $k=1,2,3$, one finds

 Note that $\vec{v}_1\cdot\vec{v}_2=\vec{v}_1\cdot\vec{v}_4=\vec{v}_2\cdot\vec{v}_3=\vec{v}_3\cdot\vec{v}_4=-a^2\equiv\cos\psi$, $\vec{v}_1\cdot\vec{v}_3=\vec{v}_2\cdot\vec{v}_4=a^2-b^2-c^2=\cos\varphi$, $(\vec{v}_2-\vec{v}_4)\cdot(\vec{v}_1-\vec{v}_3)=0$.
 The resulting orbit is depicted on Fig.~\ref{Fig4}.